pstuffa/d3-course-work/intro.md

 - Why it's so great - vectors vs svg

 ## Review Javascript ##
+- What HTML is
+- What CSS is
+- What Javascript is
 (Move to Javascript Console)
 - Javascript console
 - Basic syntax